 Other uses of sourdough besides bread

 There are many other uses for sourdough besides making bread.
 The unique flavor it gives to food and its versatility makes it an appealing ingredient in cooking.
 Sourdough can be used to make pancakes, waffles, biscuits and muffins.
 It can also be used as an ingredient in meatloaf or as a soup base.
+You could also use it to have some simple avocado toast.
+For a great vegan recipe for this, check out this post on lazy vegan recipes.

 The article mentioned above presents some useful recipes for sourdough pancakes and chocolate cake.
 A search for sourdough cake pulls up some recipes with quite a few positive reviews, including this gluten-free chocolate cake and a sourdough carrot cake.
 There are many other ways to use sourdough, including to make banana bread.